KimikaTeorikoa/python-notes-tccm/contents/setup.md

 3. Finally, you can use a [Jupyter Notebook](https://jupyter-notebook.readthedocs.io) or [Jupyter-lab](https://jupyterlab.readthedocs.io/) to run an interactive Python session in your web browser.
+For this, you will need a browser like Chrome, Safari or Firefox.
-In your terminal, type for example,
+In your terminal, type
 ```
 $ jupyter-notebook
 ```